Company/ LLP/ Firm Tax Return Filing

-A business tax return is basically an income tax return.
-The return is a statement of income and expenditure of the business.
-Also, any tax to be paid on the profits made by you is declared in this return.
-The return also contains details of the assets and liabilities held by the business.
-Items like fixed assets, debtors and creditors of business, loans taken and loans were given are declared here.
+A business tax return is just an income tax return with a statement of income and expenditure details.
+Also, you need to declare in this return any tax to be paid on the profits made.
+It also contains details of the assets and liabilities held by the business.
+Items like fixed assets, debtors and creditors of the business, loans taken & given are declared here.

 Who has to file a business tax return?

-- If your total income before deductions is above the basic taxable limit you need to compulsorily file your income tax return irrespective of profit or loss in your business.
+👉 If the total income before adjusting any deductions is higher than the taxable limit, then you must file your ITR irrespective of your business profit or loss.

-- For companies, firms and Limited Liability Partnership (LLP) a business tax return has to be filed irrespective of profit or loss.
-Even if there are no operations undertaken, a return has to be filed.
+👉 Pvt Ltd Companies, firms and Limited Liability Partnership (LLP), you must file a business tax return irrespective of profit or loss.
+Even if you are not operating the business, a return has to be filed.

 What are the due dates for filing of returns?